MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 #### General Binary Format

 The second part of the replay file is split into keyframes and chunks.
-A keyframe contains a set of packets which will recreate a League of Legends fame state at the time specified within the keyframe.
+A keyframe contains a set of packets which will recreate a League of Legends game state at the time specified within the keyframe.
 A chunk contains the server to client (S2C) packets of the game during the timespan of a single chunk.
 Each keyframe and chunk is a sequence of blocks with each block starting with a marker byte which determines its structure.
 A block encapsulates